iremkapucuoglu/p4b-website/content/en/tutorials/external_layer.md

 ##### 1 Select a predefined layer from the geoportal

-1. Click on "Other Layers" and click on the "link" icon indicated by the blue box next to the external layer.
+1. Click on "Other Layers" and click on the link icon next to the external layers.

 <img src="/images/tutorials/External-layers/external-layer1-add-en.webp" alt="external layer" style="max-height:400px;"/>

 2. In this window you can select a default geoportal or add a layer by entering your own url.
-For example select GeoportalBayern for Munich.
+In this example, we are selecting the GeoportalBayern for Munich.

 <img src="/images/tutorials/External-layers/external-layer2-geoportalchoose-en.webp" alt="external layer2" style="max-height:400px;"/>